IvLabs/resources/embedded-systems/README.md

 * [Kicad Tutorials](https://www.youtube.com/watch?v=vaCVh2SAZY4&list=PL3bNyZYHcRSUhUXUt51W6nKvxx2ORvUQB)
 **_Why this playlist?:_**
-This tutorial was produced by Digikey on of the leading vendors of electronics components and an active supporter of Kicad.
+This tutorial was produced by Digikey, one of the leading vendors of electronics components and an active supporter of Kicad.
 It has great production values and has easy to follow step by step screen captures.
 **_Estimated Time to complete:_**
 3 hours